 The Business Producing Headquarters is responsible for creating new business schemes for sustainable business operations that transcend the boundaries of existing business domains.
 In particular, the Public-Private Partnership Project Development Department is promoting efforts to formulate projects in collaboration with the public and private sectors and turn them into businesses.
 Ogasawara belongs to the PFI section.
 I am mainly in charge of public projects that utilize private funds and technology.

-Ogasawara: "PFI stands for Private Finance Initiative, and is a method of utilizing private funds and know-how to design, construct, maintain, and operate public facilities.
-We are currently working on the '(tentative name) Shizuoka City Marine and Earth Museum Construction and Operation Project.'
-This is a project to establish a new 'marine and earth museum' that will combine the functions of an aquarium and a museum in a corner of Shimizu Port in Shizuoka City.
-This is the first time that our company has participated as a representative company in a PFI project.
+Ogasawara: "PFI stands for Private Finance Initiative, a method that utilizes private funds and expertise to design, construct, maintain, and operate public facilities.
+Currently, we are working on the '(tentative name) Shizuoka City Ocean and Earth Comprehensive Museum Development and Operation Project.'
+This project aims to create a new 'comprehensive museum about the ocean and the earth,' combining the functions of an aquarium and a museum, in a corner of Shimizu Port in Shizuoka City.
+This is our first time participating as the lead company in a PFI project."

-Ogasawara: "In a PFI project, a special purpose company (SPC) raises its own funds and uses the fees for services received from the city and admission fees to repay loans and outsource operations to the individual business companies that make up the SPC.
-NOMURA is the representative company and shareholder, but it is also the contractor that receives the orders."
+Ogasawara: "In PFI projects, the Special Purpose Company (SPC) raises its own funds and uses the service fees and admission fees from the city to repay loans, or to outsource work to the various operating companies that make up the SPC.
+NOMURA Co.,Ltd. is the representative company and shareholder, as well as a contractor that receives the outsourcing."

 The business concept is “a campus for everyone connected to Suruga Bay”.
 Together with universities and national research institutes, we aim to create a facility that conveys the joy of exploring the connections between the global environment, the ocean, and people.